Bridges in Kyiv: Parkovyi Footbridge

 The Parkovyi Bridge, also known as the Parkovyi Footbridge, designed by architect V. Suvorov and engineered by V. Kiriyenko, was built in 1957.
 The bridge is a light construction 400 m in length that connects Kyiv to the park-area Trukhaniv Island.
 This is the only bridge constructed specifically for the pedestrian traffic over the Dnieper fairway, and for this reason it's formally included in the number of Kyiv bridges across Dnieper.

 Venetian Bridge

 The automobile-only Venetian Bridge, designed by architect A. Ilyashenko and engineered by V. Koval, was built in 1966.
-The bridge spans the Venetian Canal dividing the Hydropark Island and the Dolobetskyi Island.
+The bridge spans the Venetian Canal dividing the Venetsiiskyi Island and the Dolobetskyi Island.

 Rusanivka Bridges

 The Rusanivka Bridges were built in the 1960s over the Rusanivka Canal, connecting the neighborhood with the rest of Left Bank city.
 There are 5 bridges, 2 of them are exclusively pedestrian.
 Prior to World War II Rusanivka has been connected to the rest of Kyiv by a bridge, but it was destroyed during the war.
 The Rusanivka bridges are a popular place for amateur fishermen.